-Financial Well-Being is defined as the ability to meet all financial needs, today and over time; feel secure in the financial future; absorb a financial shock; and have the financial freedom to make choices to enjoy life.
-The overall goal for students is to be well versed in financial literacy, so a more appropriate way of calling it is using the term “Financial Well-Being” rather than “Financial Literacy.”
-You are always invited to submit questions that you have to Nicole Norfles at [email protected] Once registered, log into the Community of Practice on the COE Website the Monday after you register.
+Financial Well-Being is defined as the ability to meet all financial needs, today and over time; feel secure in the economic future; absorb a financial shock; and have the financial freedom to choose to enjoy life.
+The overall goal for students is to be well-versed in financial literacy, so a more appropriate way of calling it is using the term “Financial Well-Being” rather than “Financial Literacy.”
+COE invites you to submit questions to Nicole Norfles at [email protected] Once registered, log into the Community of Practice the Monday after registering.
 View and open your user profile in the top right corner with your name and image.
-Here you will need to open the “unread message” containing instructions to access the P4 Community.
+Here you will need to open the “unread message” containing instructions to access the Priority IV community.
 Be sure to complete the evaluation before moving on to any other lesson.